Doctors put NHL into 2 groups, depending on how quickly they are likely to grow and spread.

 Over time, low grade lymphomas may change into a high grade type lymphoma.

 Follicular lymphoma is the most common type of low grade lymphoma.
-About a quarter of lymphomas (25%) in the UK are the follicular type.
+Each year around 2,500 people are diagnosed with follicular lymphoma in the UK.

 Mantle cell lymphoma

-Mantle cell lymphoma is a type of B cell lymphoma.
+Mantle cell lymphoma is a rare type of B cell lymphoma.